 New High-Speed Charging Hub Coming to the Power Inn Station

 SacRT partnered with the Sacramento Municipal Utility District (SMUD), and GiddyUp EV, Inc. to install high-speed electric vehicle chargers at the Power Inn light rail station.
-The new charging hub is anticipated to go live in the first quarter of 2022 and be one of the largest charging hubs in the state when fully equipped.
+The new charging hub is anticipated to go live in 2023 and be one of the largest charging hubs in the state when fully equipped.
 The project continues to positively progress despite external economic factors that contributed to unforeseen delays in construction and delivery.
 SacRT and its partners are excited to share that Sacramento-based labor will spearhead site work as part of the project’s commitment in hiring and building locally.

 This public-private partnership will deliver a state-of-the-art charging solution for Sacramento’s emerging electric vehicle market, meet the region and state’s sustainability goals, and provide a revenue sharing model for SacRT.
 SMUD estimates nearly 1 million electric vehicles in the regional by 2040.
 It is an opportunity for SacRT to begin development of Mobility Hubs (places that bring together multiple transportation modes for seamless transportation options) at light rail stations to add amenities and e-mobility options for transit users and transit-oriented development.